jenifav/r-data-viz-tutorial/README.md

 2. **Binder**:
    - Click the "Launch Binder" button at the top of this README
    - Wait for the RStudio environment to load in your browser
-   - Open the `Data Viz with RStudio - 05-19-2025.R` file from the file browser
+   - Open the `Data Viz with RStudio.R` file from the file browser
    - Run the code chunks by selecting them and pressing Ctrl+Enter

 3. **Posit Cloud** (formerly RStudio Cloud):